Ideal Shooting Gloves for Women

 TFB Review: Viktos Operatus XP Gloves

-Let’s get real for a second ladies and gents... if you’ve spent more than one range session wiping sweat off your hands, digging your hands into gravel while working on shooting from prone, or trying to keep a solid grip while your palms feel like they’ve been dipped in canola oil, you’ve probably wondered if gloves are worth it.
-I sure did.
-And not just out of curiosity, I wanted to see if gloves could actually enhance my training, not just protect my hands.
-So I grabbed a pair of Viktos Operatus XP gloves, hit the range, and ran over 1,000 rounds through both pistol and rifle platforms to see how they held up.
-What I discovered might surprise you, especially if you're a woman looking for gear that actually fits and functions for smaller hands.
+Alright ladies, if you’ve spent more than one range session wiping sweat off your hands, digging your hands and nails into the dirt while working on shooting from prone, or trying to keep a solid grip with your slicked up palms, you’ve probably wondered, as I did, if gloves would be a worthy investment.
+Not only that, but I’ve also wondered if gloves could actually enhance my training, not just protect my hands.
+During my search for the best shooting gloves for women, I happened upon the Viktos Operatus XP gloves.
+Equipped with these gloves I hit the range and ran over 1,000 rounds through both pistol and rifle platforms to see how they held up.
+I quickly discovered that these gloves lived up to my expectations.

 The Gloves Go On

 From the moment I slid on the Viktos Operatus XPs, it felt like a mental switch flipped.
 They became part of the ritual, just like cinching down my gun belt, checking my red dot, and confirming my mags were seated.
-Gloves weren't just an accessory.
-They were part of the system.
-Viktos, a veteran-owned company based out of Janesville, Wisconsin, designs their gear with the shooter in mind.
-Whether it’s for any skill level of shooters, military, law enforcement, or those of us grinding on the range weekly, their products are built with purpose.
-The Operatus XP is a prime example as they are tough, flexible, and surprisingly comfortable right out of the box.
-Side note, if you are interested in the ones I purchased, they are the ones in the color Coyote (size small of course) and can be found here.
+These gloves became part of the system, not just an accessory.
+Viktos, a veteran-owned company based out of Janesville, Wisconsin, designs their gear with the shooter in mind for any skill level—military, law enforcement, or those of us grinding on the range weekly—their products are built with purpose.
+In a size small, the Operatus XP is a prime example of just how tough, flexible, and surprisingly comfortable they are right out of the box.
+Side note, if you are interested in the ones I purchased, they are the ones in the color Coyote and can be found here.

 Real Range Testing and Not Just a Fashion Statement

-Now before anyone gets the wrong idea, I didn’t “baby” these gloves, I gave it the ‘ole tough girl run.
-Over several training sessions, I ran well over 1,000 rounds with them in all kinds of conditions: hot, humid North Carolina days, light rain, dry dusty drills, and everything in between.
+I tested these gloves the way I test all my equipment—by running them through the gauntlet.
+Over several training sessions, I ran well over 1,000 rounds with them in all kinds of conditions: heat, light rain, dry dusty drills, and everything in between.
 I ran reloads, malfunction clearing, barricade positions, transitions, prone shooting, and yes, even did the classic Bill Drill to test recoil management and grip consistency.

 The first thing I noticed?
 I could shoot slightly faster, for longer.
-Not because gloves made me a better shooter, they didn’t.
-But they did keep my hands dry and helped maintain grip during longer strings of fire.
-On more humid days, where I’d normally have to stop and wipe off or regrip mid-drill or apply quarter sized amounts of liquid chalk, I powered through without these extra tools.
+Not because gloves made me a better shooter because there’s no substitute for reps, but they did keep my hands dry and helped me maintain grip during longer strings of fire.
+On hotter days, where I’d normally have to stop and wipe off the sweat dripping from hands or regrip mid-drill or apply quarter sized amounts of liquid chalk, I was able to power through without these extra tools.

 For the Ladies

-Here’s the part I really want to highlight and I say this to any women (of any age) reading who train seriously or are just getting started.
-Finding gloves that actually fit female hands is ridiculously frustrating.
-If you are like me, most of the time I am left stuffing my fingers into a “small” that still fits like an oven mitt.
+Here’s the part I really want to highlight, and I say this to any woman reading who trains seriously or is just getting started, finding gloves that actually fit female hands is ridiculously frustrating.
+If you are like me, most of the generic or mens size small gloves leave a lot to be desired.
 Viktos did something different here.
 The Operatus XP gloves are very low-profile, with a contoured fit that actually feels like they were made for smaller, narrower hands and that’s huge when you’re trying to manage muzzle flip, execute reloads, or shoot one-handed.

 Reloads, Malfunctions, and Movement

 Reloading with gloves always feels a little awkward at first.
-The added layer between my fingers and my mags changed how I indexed (I needed to feel the baseplate a little more in the lower palm of my hand and slid my index finger down slightly to allow room for any extra material on the finger and the magwell,) how I felt the mag release, and how cleanly I seated the mag.
+The added layer between my fingers and my mags changed how I indexed—I needed to feel the baseplate a little more in the lower palm of my hand and slid my index finger down slightly to allow room for any extra material on the finger and the magwell—how I felt the mag release, and how cleanly I seated the mag.
 That said, I would say it took me about 100 reps before it became natural again.
-Slide lock reloads were smooth.
-Speed reloads?
-Same.
+Slide lock and speed reloads were smooth.
 Viktos designed these gloves to be tactile enough to not get in the way and it shows.

 Running malfunction drills was another area where these gloves really impressed me.
 The added friction made racking the slide easier and more secure, and I never really worried about a hot slide or scraping a knuckle.
-And when it came time to brace against a barricade whether wood, steel, or hot metal, the gloves added a nice barrier.
+The gloves also added a nice barrier when it came time to brace against a barricade whether it was wood, steel, or hot metal.

 What About Accuracy?